 Field-hunting tip

-Look in evaporite deposits and clay beds country — that is the host setting where fishtail selenite typically forms.
+Look in evaporite deposits and clay beds country, the host setting where fishtail selenite typically forms.
 If you start seeing calcite, aragonite, sulfur in float, you are in the right ground.
 Field specimens usually show a twinned prismatic crystals with a characteristic v-shape habit, so train your eye for that shape before scanning the outcrop.